Creator: Cleolinda Jones

 - Overly Narrow Superlative: She describes the Twilight series as "the best series starting with a teenage girl in love with a mysterious boy in her class that ended up with a teenage girl defending her growth-accelerated mutant hybrid baby from an ancient clan of evil vampires with her magical psychic shield that I ever read."

 - Pass the Popcorn: During her recap of Breaking Dawn, when they near the part where Bella realizes that Jacob has imprinted on her infant daughter:"Excuse me, I have to go make some popcorn, I'll be right back. [...]
 Okay, I'm back.
 Om nom nom."

 - Retirony: King Arthur lampshades it in King Arthur in Fifteen Minutes ("Awww, dude!
 Look what you went and did!
 Now you're totally going to have to die, so we can dispose of your body in that precise manner.
 It's like, a rule.") and given a Call Back-slash-Actor Allusion in Clash of the Titans in Fifteen Minutes ("But it is not my time to meet her yet.
 Unless it is, in which case I intend to go down smiling like a badass."
 "Well now that you've SAID THAT, it is!
 Didn't you learn anything from Lancelot?")

 - Running Gag: Most of her Movies in 15 Minutes will have a running joke throughout the entry.
 Example of a series-wide one that can be found in her Harry Potter series: (This scene has been cut for time.)

 - Schedule Slip: Her recap of Breaking Dawn Part 2 is about a year behind schedule at this point.
-(It's going to be the Grand Finale of her Magnum Opus, so one can hardly blame her for taking her time, but the date speaks for itself.)
+(It's going to be the Grand Finale of a very ambitious work, so one can hardly blame her for taking her time, but the date speaks for itself.)
 More concretely, there have been no M15M updates since July 2012.